-- Locally listed Non-designated heritage assets should be retained - Proposals for development within the setting of a locally listed Non-designated heritage asset or adjacent to it are required to preserve or enhance the significance of the Asset according to the criteria for which the asset was selected, defined in Appendix 4. - Alterations and extensions to locally listed Non-designated heritage assets should respect the scale, height, footprint, massing, footprint, layout, building lines, architectural styles, building detailing, form, bulk, style, materials palette, and roofline of the Asset. - New buildings within the setting of a locally listed Non-designated heritage asset or adjacent to it should be compatible with existing street patterns and plot layouts of the heritage asset. - Changes of use should preserve or enhance the significance of the Asset according to the criteria for which the Asset was selected. - Proposals for development affecting views identified in the Local Heritage Asset list are required to retain the significance of the view according to the criteria for which the view was selected
+- Buildings locally listed as Non-designated heritage assets should be retained - Alterations and extensions to locally listed Non-designated heritage assets should respect the scale, height, footprint, massing, layout, building lines, architectural styles, building detailing, form, bulk, style, materials palette, and roofline of the Asset. - New buildings within the setting of a locally listed Non-designated heritage asset or adjacent to it should be in keeping with existing street patterns and plot layouts of the heritage asset. - Changes of use should preserve or enhance the significance of the Asset according to the criteria for which the Asset was selected. - Proposals for development affecting landscapes identified in the Local Heritage Asset list are required to retain the significance of the landscape according to the criteria for which the landscape was selected - Non-designated heritage assets within the Neighbourhood Plan area are listed and described in Appendix 3